hello-robot/stretch_ros/install_noetic.md

 # Noetic Installation Instructions

+**The code in this development branch and this installation guide are both under active development.
+Please proceed with caution.**

 These instructions will guide you through the process of installing the Noetic version of stretch_ros onto a Stretch RE1 robot that has a factory installation of the Melodic version of stretch_ros.
 If you run into a problem, you may find a solution in the trouble shooting section at the end of this document.

 ### Install a partition with Ubuntu 20.04 Desktop Edition